pip-services/pip-services-docs/content/en/python/commons/data/any_value_array.md

 linkTitle: "AnyValueArray"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Cross-language implementation of a dynamic array object array that can hold values of any type.
+    Cross-language implementation of a dynamic array object that can hold values of any type.
     It also provides methods to convert the stored values to different types.
 ---